 speaker

 Thanks for the question, Mark.
-So Q2 is typically a larger quarter for cat exposed property because of the storm season dynamic because I think you're alluding to.
-So Q3 is just generally a smaller renewal basis for I think the market in general and as a part of that, it's just fewer renewal opportunities for us.
+So Q2 is typically a larger quarter for cat exposed property because of the storm season dynamic, as I think you're alluding to.
+So Q3 is just generally a smaller renewal basis for, I think, the market in general.
+And as a part of that, it's just fewer renewal opportunities for us.

 speaker